 Recently Updated

-Match the equations with the images of the corresponding graphs.
-A drag-and-drop activity.
-So far this activity has been accessed 43531 times and 8223 Transum Trophies have been awarded for completing it.
+Construct the diagrams from the given information then check your accuracy.
+So far this activity has been accessed 17686 times and 86 Transum Trophies have been awarded for completing it.

 Transum.org is a proud supporter of the kidSAFE Seal Program